Housing Myth Busting Project

 Reaching adults with disabilities, their families, caregivers, and allies with information and resources about housing options and opportunities to live in the community with supports.

-Families CCAN has been awarded a 2-year grant from the PA Developmental Disabilities Council.
-This funding allows Families CCAN and partner Self Advocates United as One (SAU1) to design and deliver virtual presentations on housing options across the Commonwealth.
+In 2023, Families CCAN was awarded a 2-year grant from the PA Developmental Disabilities Council.
+This funding allowed Families CCAN and partner Self Advocates United as One (SAU1) to design and deliver virtual presentations on housing options across the Commonwealth.

-Why is this campaign needed?
+Why was this campaign needed?
 Are there myths around housing for individuals with disabilities?

 A myth can be defined as an unfounded or false notion.
 Misleading and long-standing ideas persist about where, how, and with whom adults with disabilities should live.
-Our project provides information and resources about the variety of housing options available.
-We want to show that disability-only settings or homes run by service providers are not the only options.
+Our project provided information and resources about the variety of housing options available.
+We showed that disability-only settings or homes run by service providers are not the only options.

-We rely heavily on personal stories from individuals currently living in the community with supports.
+We relied heavily on personal stories from individuals currently living in the community with supports.
 To read some of these success stories, please visit our Blog.
-New stories and profiles from our Community Spotlight series will be posted frequently.

 The Pennsylvania Developmental Disabilities Council is supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $3,095,416.00 with 100 percent funding by ACL/HHS.
 Council efforts are those of the grantee and do not necessarily represent the official views of, nor an endorsement, by ACL/HHS, or the U.S. Government.